Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-5-more-objects.md

 01. Add a new class to the project, named _Monster.cs_.
 01. Open the code file and replace the code with the following snippet:

     ```csharp
-    using SadConsole;
-    using SadRogue.Primitives;

-    namespace SadConsoleGame
+    namespace SadConsoleGame;

+    internal class Monster : GameObject
     {
-        internal class Monster: GameObject
-        {

     }
-    }
     ```

 01. In the class declaration, add a new constructor that calls the base class's constructor.
-This sets the appearance of the "monster" object.

     ```csharp
     public Monster(Point position, IScreenSurface hostingSurface)